cavalryjim/agilephd_blog/content/posts/llm_langchain_revisited.md

 ### Passing Arguments

 When demoing the previous version of this code, I was immediately challenged with "How can we pass arguments?".
 First, I gave a psuedo explanation mentioning Flask & Heroku or Django & Elastic Beanstalk.
-Next, I add `import sys` and a `print(sys.argv)` to the code.
-If you have never used `sys.argv`, it is provides a list of the script name and any other objects that happen to be part of the python call to the script.
+Next, I added `import sys` and `print(sys.argv)` to the code.
+If you have never used `sys.argv`, it provides a list of the script name and any other objects that happen to be part of the python call to the script.

 ### Adding Structure

 When writing code, things can quickly get out of hand.
 Structured code is always preferred over unstructured code.
 Structured code is much easier to maintain, test, use, and maintain...did I say "maintain"?
-Unstructured code is fine for doing exploritory research or something agilist might call a [spike](https://scaledagileframework.com/spikes/).
+Unstructured code is fine for doing exploritory research or something agilist might call a [spike](https://scaledagileframework.com/spikes/) but any code that will persist should be kept tidy and dry.
+With a new structured version, I could even test portions of the script without getting charged by OpenAI!

 ### Udated Version